noreenwu/Memory-Game/README.md

 # Overview

-This memory game is electronic analog to what many of us played as kids using cards.
+This memory game is the electronic analog to what many of us played as kids using cards.
-Typically played with a single user, the object of the game is to find a pair for each overturned card.
+Typically played as a single user game, the objective is to find the  matching pair for each overturned card.
 But one can only turn over two cards at a time.

 In this version of the game, you have unlimited time to find all pairs.
 Any two